Benefits of Quitting Weed

 icon

 Generally, you shouldn’t seek to replace one addiction with another.
-That said, taking up new hobbies or activities to focus your mind while you’re quitting can be helpful.
+That said, taking up new hobbies or activities to focus your mind while quitting can be helpful.
 For example, trying out a new exercise routine like yoga or Pilates, taking a class to learn arts and crafts, or getting into cooking can be good alternatives to weed.

 03